isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-roller-for-popcorn-ceiling/index.md

 According to experts, a roller cover measuring 0.
 75 to 1.
 25 thick is recommended for best results.
 Read on our featured list for a review of the best products in the market.
 See Also: Ceiling Paint versus Wall Paint.

-## Top 7 Best Paint Roller for Popcorn Ceiling 2025
+## Top 7 Best Paint Roller for Popcorn Ceiling in 2026

 ###  [1.
 Wagner SMART Roller with Power Roller covers 70-Square-Feet](https://www.amazon.com/dp/B00C1TAZTE/?tag=p-policy-20)